-Management believes that the Company's current level of cash and cash equivalents and short-term investments, will be sufficient to execute the Company's current planned expenditures for the next twelve months; however, the debt obligation is due in October 2009 and the Company currently does not have the cash and cash equivalents to satisfy this obligation., Given the current market capitalization of the Company it is unlikely that the Company will be able to raise additional funds to repay this liability in which case, it may not be able to continue as a going concern and realize its assets and pay its liabilities as they fall due.
-If the Company cannot repay or refinance the debentures at or prior to maturity, the lender may, at its discretion, among other things: commence legal action; take possession of our assets; carry on our business; appoint a receiver; and take any other action permitted by law to obtain payment.
+Management believes that the Company's current level of cash and cash equivalents and short-term investments, will be sufficient to execute the Company's current planned expenditures for the next twelve months; however, the debt obligation is due in October 2009 and the Company currently does not have the cash and cash equivalents and short term investments to satisfy this obligation.
+Given the current market capitalization of the Company it is unlikely that the Company will be able to raise additional funds to repay this liability and as a result there is significant doubt as to whether the Company will be able to continue as a going concern and realize its assets and pay its liabilities as they fall due.
+If the Company cannot repay or refinance the debentures at or prior to maturity, the lender may take any action permitted by law to realize on its security.